 Be more cautious with those who have further limitations and conditions apart from the time frame, though.
 Don’t take the “30-day money-back guarantee” promotions on the website for granted.
 You need to read the refund policy carefully.

 Some VPNs, for example, have bandwidth usage limitations.
 But you may also not be eligible for a refund from the provider if you bought your VPN from a third-party vendor or paid with a cryptocurrency or a gift card.

 Not being aware of these conditions or forgetting the deadline will undoubtedly increase your VPN cost.

-Well, based on the VPN pricing trends of 2018, we can only offer you general statements.
+Well, based on the VPN pricing trends of 2023, we can only offer you general statements.
 Some VPNs will probably try to keep their prices unless the market dictates otherwise.
-Some will certainly decrease their VPN price, some may even increase their pricing plans a bit.
+Some will undoubtedly decrease their VPN price, and some may even increase their pricing plans a bit.

 One thing’s for sure, however: if you’re lucky or thorough, you may get your desired VPN at a discounted special price.
-This could mean being anonymous and protected online for about $2-$3 per month – the price of a mini Coffee Frappuccino.
+That means being anonymous and protected online for about $2-$3 per month – the price of a mini coffee frappuccino.

 Do you think that drinking less coffee is worth the online protection?
 Let us know by leaving a comment!

 How much should I pay for a VPN?